inet-framework/inet-tutorials/configurator/doc/step4.md

 V6

-In INET, routes can be visualized by the <i>RoutingTableCanvasVisualizer</i> module, included in the network as a submodule of <i>IntegratedCanvasVisualizer</i>.
+In INET, routes can be visualized by the `RoutingTableCanvasVisualizer` module, included in the network as a submodule of `IntegratedCanvasVisualizer`.
 The visualizer indicates how packets would be routed as solid arrows.
 An arrow represents a routing table entry in the source node's routing table, and points to the next hop address.

 The visualizer visualizes the routing table entries that best match a set of destination addresses.